What is Spotify Supergrouper? How to form your dream band

 You’ll need to make sure you’ve got the latest version of the Spotify app installed on your phone and you’ll see the feature listed within the Home tab.
 It’s available within the app in the UK and the US (plus AUS, NZ and the Philippines).

-Users are encouraged to select the size of their band and then choose elements like a lead, a lyricist, a wildcard and an up-and-comer, from your favourite artists, in order to form your ideal band.
-You can also randomise the process based on some of your favourite artists.
-You can choose the name of the band from a pre-selected combination of words (lame) too.
+Users are encouraged to select the size of their band and then choose elements like a lead, a lyricist, a wildcard and an up-and-comer from your favourite artists.
+You can also randomise the process based on some of your faves and can choose the name of the band from a pre-selected combination of words (lame) too.

 So what’s the point?
 Well not that much really.
 It’s not like it automatically puts your band on stage together, blends their music or anything like that.
 Here’s how Spotify puts it: